 I treat clients seeking help with-

-- Stress induced pain, tension or anxiety
+Stress induced pain, tension or anxiety

-- Injuries from repetitive motion
+Injuries from repetitive motion or work strain

 Injuries related to sports and dance

-- Frozen shoulder syndrome
+Frozen shoulder syndrome

-- Carpal tunnel syndrome
+Carpal tunnel syndrome

-- Tendonitis, including plantar fasciitis
+Tendonitis, including plantar fasciitis

 Post operative recovery

-Myofascial Release- Fascia is a web of connective tissues, made up of collagen fibers.
-Fascia resides under the deepest layer of our skin, it also covers our bones, wraps our individual muscles, encloses and separates muscles into groups, and encases our organs.
-Fascia is naturally thicker in certain areas of the body and thinner in others.
+Myofascial Release- Fascia is a web of connective tissues, made up of collagen and elastin fibers.
+Fascia resides everywhere in the body, interwoven throughout all our systems, providing a framework for our human form and functions- under the deepest layer of our skin, covering our bones, wrapping our individual muscles, enclosing and separating muscles into groups, encasing our organs and nerves.
 It can become stiff, sticky, bunched up, or twisted which in turn can exert a force of tension and pull on the the entire structure of the body.
-I work to release these facial pulls by gently rocking the body, by applying direct pressure to one area while stretching tissue in other direction, by moving, stretching or applying traction to individual limbs, by rolling or gently twisting the skin, All of this work is done without oils or lotions so that all the layers of connective tissue can be addressed.
+I work to release these fascial pulls by gently rocking the body, by applying direct pressure to one area while stretching tissue in other direction, by moving, stretching or applying traction to individual limbs, by rolling or gently twisting the skin.
+All of this work is done without oils or lotions so that all the layers of connective tissue can be addressed.